DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 The Monitoring system is used to monitor various components of DIRAC.
 Currently, we have several monitoring types:

-  - WMSHistory: for monitoring the DIRAC WorkloadManagementSystem.
+  - WMSHistory: for monitoring the history of jobs.
-  - PilotsHistory: for monitoring of DIRAC pilots.
+  - PilotsHistory: for monitoring of the history of pilots.
   - Agent Monitoring: for monitoring the activity of DIRAC agents.
   - Service Monitoring: for monitoring the activity of DIRAC services.
   - RMS Monitoring: for monitoring the DIRAC RequestManagement System (mostly the Request Executing Agent).